CDF-IBD™: Composite Diagnostic Fingerprint for Inflammatory Bowel Disease

 w_k | Domain weight (sum to 1.0): clinical and economic importance |

 The score is not a probability of disease.
-It is a coherence score: how well available signals align with an IBD pattern, given real-world constraints on data completeness and access (Aletaha et al., 2010; Smolen et al., 2016).
+It is a coherence score: how well available signals align with an inflammatory bowel disease pattern, given real-world constraints on data completeness and access (Aletaha et al., 2010; Smolen et al., 2016).

 Original insight: The score is not a probability of disease.
 It is a coherence score.
 This reframes the question from "does the patient have IBD?" to "how well do the available signals align with an inflammatory pattern?"